7 ways to reduce stress around holiday spending

 1. Have honest conversations with partners, family, and friends.
 Be open about your expectations and try to get on the same page, whether that means deciding on not exchanging gifts this year, choosing a charity to give to, setting price ranges for gifting, or letting someone know what you really want or need.
 No one can read your mind and it can reduce stress for all to have an open line of communication.

 4. It’s not too early (or too late!) to start a bit of planning.
-A lot of people burn through money by waiting until the last minute to make rushed purchases.
-Start thinking about your spending now, so that you can make thoughtful decisions and not get too swept up in impulse buying.
+Many people burn through money by waiting until the last minute to make rushed purchases.
+Start thinking about your spending now to make thoughtful decisions and not get too swept up in impulse buying.

-6. Start thinking about your 2023 financial goals now.
-Let the momentum start building now, so that when you get to January 1st you are already on your way.
+6. Start thinking about your 2025 financial goals now.
+Let the momentum start building now, so you are already on your way when you get to January 1st.

 7. If you are going to spend, do so with joy!
 Our happiness increases when we serve and give to others.
 And it is also completely wonderful to spend joyfully on yourself.